BenWestgate/Bails/README.md

 ## Advantages and Disadvantages

 For a discussion on the pros and cons of using CipherStick, refer to the [detailed document](docs/Advantages_and_Disadvantages.md).
 It describes the unique features and limitations of the CipherStick platform.
+The same document links the [threat model](docs/THREAT_MODEL.md) used to bound security claims.

 ### CipherStick is the First Codex32-enabled (BIP93) Wallet